E-MobilityBusinessOpen Standards

 Unlike eMSP apps, CPO Platforms operate more on a backend basis.
 EV-CPO software is to a great extent responsible for ensuring the entire charging station pool runs seamlessly and with no detected malfunctions.
 Simultaneously, its job is to report in real-time any possible issues, to then generate a data record allowing for avoiding such problems in the future.

 The platform should also stay highly scalable, that is for the potential network expansion and for the possibility of connecting to multiple eMSP’s.
 It is especially crucial now, as the charging network undergoes possibly the greatest growth in history.
 Ensuring an easy adoption of new technologies is beyond significant.
-High-level interoperability and scalability can only be achieved when the CPO platform runs in accordance with widely accepted industry standards.
+High-level interoperability and scalability can only be achieved when the CPO platform runs following widely accepted industry standards.
 Here is when open standards integration comes as a must.

 Amongst the most necessary functionalities of a properly set up CPO platform, we can differentiate:

-You can see Solidstudio CPO platform here.
+You can see the Solidstudio CPO platform here.

 EMSP vs CPO - what’s the difference?
 In short.